University of Warsaw Facts and figures

 - Menachem Begin, prime minister of Israel from 1977 to 1983, received the Nobel Peace Prize in 1978,

 - Joseph Rotblat, physicist and radiobiologist, was awarded the Nobel Peace Prize in 1995,

 - Leonid Hurwicz, economist, winner of the Nobel Prize in Economic Sciences in 2007, awarded “for having laid the foundations of mechanism design theory”,

 - Olga Tokarczuk, prose writer, poet and psychologist, winner of the 2018 Nobel Prize in Literature.

 The University community consists of:

-The scholars participate in over 150 projects financed by European and other international funds and organizations, such as EU framework programmes, European Science Foundation, European Cooperation in the Field of Scientific and Technical Research, European Economic Area and Norway Grants, European Molecular Biology Organization.
+The scholars participate in over 1,300 projects financed by national or international research programmes, such as EU framework programmes, European Science Foundation, European Cooperation in the Field of Scientific and Technical Research, European Economic Area and Norway Grants, European Molecular Biology Organization.